weRbelgium/hatespeech.dutch/README.md

 ## How does this work?

 A tokeniser (tau R package or udpipe R package) tokenises the full text in words.
-The `detect_racism` function next looks for each word or lemma of the word if it is part of the racismtypes dictionary or it looks if it finds a more complex regular expression in the tokenised data.
+The `detect_hatespeech` function next looks for each word or lemma of the word if it is part of the racismtypes dictionary or it looks if it finds a more complex regular expression in the tokenised data.
 An example dictionary for racist-religion looks as follows: